HAFix: History-Augmented Large Language Models for Bug Fixing: Empirical Evaluation of HAFix

 Pass@k is chosen because it reflects the likelihood of the bug being fixed within k attempts, aligning with realistic bug-fixing scenarios where multiple solutions can be attempted.
 Compared to metrics used by previous works such as the number of bugs fixed or exact match \citep{jiang2023impact,lu2021codexglue,wang2021codet5,xia2024automated}, pass@k considers the distribution of correct fixes across multiple attempts rather than evaluating bug fixes in a binary manner.
 This provides a more nuanced measure of model effectiveness.

 \item Conducting Statistical Test.
 To assess statistical significance, we apply the Friedman test, followed by Wilcoxon signed-rank tests for post-hoc analysis, comparing pass@k distributions across different heuristics and prompt styles.
-The Friedman test is chosen for its ability to detect differences across multiple related groups, while the Wilcoxon signed-rank test is well-suited for pairwise comparisons in non-parametric data.
-To complement statistical significance, we calculate the effect size using the Rank-Biserial Correlation, which quantifies the magnitude of pairwise differences.
+The Friedman test, a non-parametric paired test, is used to detect differences across more than two related distributions, while the Wilcoxon signed-rank test is well-suited for pairwise comparisons in non-parametric data.
+To complement statistical significance, we calculate the effect size using the Rank-Biserial Correlation ($r_{\mathrm{rb}}$), which quantifies the magnitude of pairwise differences.
 The Rank-Biserial Correlation ranges from -1 to 1, where values closer to -1 or 1 indicate stronger effects.
+Adopting common benchmarks \citep{cohen1992power}, we interpret effect sizes based on the absolute value $|r_{\mathrm{rb}}|$: $|r_{\mathrm{rb}}| < 0.1$ as negligible, $0.1 \le |r_{\mathrm{rb}}| < 0.3$ as small, $0.3 \le |r_{\mathrm{rb}}| < 0.5$ as medium, and $|r_{\mathrm{rb}}| \ge 0.5$ as large.
+When reporting statistical comparisons, we present both $p$-values and $r_{\mathrm{rb}}$ to distinguish statistically significant differences from negligible effects.
 These tests are consistently applied across RQ1, RQ2, and RQ3 to ensure uniform and robust statistical evaluation.

 \end{enumerate}